George Logothetis: Career

 Logothetis started working at his father's shipping company, Lomar Shipping, in 1993 at the age of 18.
 By 1995 he was CEO of the company.
 Over the next ten years, he enlarged the fleet from less than five to more than 55 ships.

 Logothetis's philosophy from the start was to work hard, and then take three to five months off every five years to reflect about the next five years.
 During these hiatuses, he avoids work emails and phone calls, believing that "ideas need space to be born".
 On his first sabbatical, he travelled around Asia, and on his second, he did some university studies in New York City.

 During his three-month sabbatical in New York, the idea of diversification came to him.
 In 2003 Logothetis, with his brother Constantine, created and founded Libra Group, based in New York and London, to diversify and expand his company.

 Between 2004 and 2007, during a boom in the shipping business, Libra Group sold off most of Lomar's ships.
 With the profit from the ship sales, the new company purchased a fleet of airplanes, which were at a cyclical low, and set up an aircraft leasing division, Lease Corporation International.
 Logothetis repeated this successful "buy-low, sell-high" formula of going counter to prevailing market trends several times in the ensuing decade, building a large diversified multinational conglomerate out of what was once a small shipping company.

 "The idea behind Libra was to diversify away from shipping to create a global group, using the top lieutenants we had worked with in the preceding years", Logothetis told Reuters in 2013.
 He told Fortune he "took all the great people from our shipping business, and sent them around the world to start companies.
 We ended up with a ship's captain running a $200 million real estate company and a Russian fruit seller who runs six biogas plants in Latvia."
 He later reiterated to BBC News how he expanded and diversified the company: "'We designed a framework of all the places in the world that we wanted to have an office and representation in.
 Next to each place we put the name of a person that we knew – a family member, a friend or an employee.'
 These people were sent out to different locations and given the chance to learn new businesses."

 In 2006, Libra Group started expanding beyond aviation.
-Its new major ventures included real estate, hotels and hospitality, and renewable energy.
+Its new major ventures included real estate, hospitality, and renewable energy.